threedworld-mit/tdw/Documentation/lessons/scene_setup_high_level/arrangements.md

 ![](images/arrangements/kitchen_counter.jpg)

-## Adjusting arrangement parameters
+## How to adjust `Arrangement` parameters

-Each arrangement is a subclass of [`Arrangement`](../../python/proc_gen/arrangements/arrangement.md).
-Many arrangements are sub-classes of mid-level abstract classes.
-Arrangements therefore often share the same parameters.

 Arrangement parameters can be adjusted in the constructor.
+Constructor parameters vary by arrangement type; refer to the API documentation (listed at the bottom of this document).

 In higher-level APIs such as `ProcGenKitchen`, the arrangement constructors are automatically called, meaning that you can't (and shouldn't) adjust constructor parameters.

 In all cases, including `ProcGenKitchen`, you can adjust class variables.

-A good example of this is `Arrangement.MODEL_CATEGORIES`.
+### Example A : `Arrrangement.MODEL_CATEGORIES`

-`Arrangement.MODEL_CATEGORIES` is a dictionary that has been curated from the overall list of models.
+`Arrangement.MODEL_CATEGORIES`, a dictionary that has been curated from the overall list of models.
 The key of `Arrangement.MODEL_CATEGORIES` is a "proc-gen category", which overlaps with [`model_record.wcategory`](../../python/librarian/model_librarian.md) but is often not the same.
 For example, in TDW kitchen counters and wall cabinets have the same `wcategory` but not the same proc-gen category:

 ```python
 from tdw.proc_gen.arrangements.arrangement import Arrangement